 My favorite lens is my Sigma Art 35mm 1.4.
 I love this focal length for indoors, especially when nurseries are on the smaller side and I need a wider view.
 I also carry my Nikon 50mm 1.8, which compresses the images just a bit more than my 35mm.
 Speaking of lenses – I want to make sure they are clean for taking crisp photos.
 I carry lens cleaning wipes to clean off any little toddler fingerprints that may get on the glass during a session.

-The Nikon Z6 camera uses XQD cards instead of SD cards.
+The Nikon Z6ii camera uses XQD cards as the main memory card.
 I carry a handful of these to all my sessions to guarantee I have enough memory to photograph a full session.
-Since I also have my Nikon D750, I also need SD cards!
-That means I always have a stash of those in my bag as well.
+It also uses SD cards in the second slot That means I always have a stash of those in my bag as well.
 Like I said, backups for my backups!
 I keep all of those in a handy little memory card envelope so they don’t float around in my bag.

 I also make sure I have several camera batteries in my bag, as well as a battery charger.
 What use is a battery if it isn’t charged?